DavidVujic/clojure-lambda-experiment/README.md

 * Run the compiled code in Docker (Work in progress) :boom:

 #### Notes
 I downloaded GraalVM, extracted the downloaded file and ran a virus scan (ClamTK).
-The scanner found a potential threat, that I has confused me: a Node.js npm package called `imurmurhash`.
+The scanner found a potential threat, that confused me: a Node.js npm package called `imurmurhash.min.js`.
 ClamTK status for this file was: `PUA.Win.TrojanXored-1`.

 My quick fix for this was to navigate to the `graalvm-ce-java11-21.0.0.2/languages` folder and delete the entire `js` folder before running any GraalVM commands.